 - No credits are issued for dropped credits taken at the staff rates.

 Students who feel their special circumstances warrant consideration may appeal the procedures defined above by filing an appeal.
-You must submit an appeal in writing to the Accounts Receivable Manager, Lisa Howard, by email at firstname.lastname@example.org, or in writing to: Business Affairs Office
+You must submit Tuition and Fee Refund Appeal Form (see link at the bottom of this page) or you can send in an appeal in writing to the Cashier's Office by email at firstname.lastname@example.org or mail to: Business Affairs Office

 Klamath Falls, OR 97601

 A student's circumstances must be extraordinary in order for the appeal to be considered.